kociumba/window-maker/README.md

 # Updates

+> new for 0.0.4:
+> 1. added `className` prop to the component to apply custom classes to the wrapper element
+> 2. foxed issues with z-index where the windows below would not be draggable (this is a temporary fix for now but it works ig)

+---

 > new for 0.0.3:
- 1. won't break if you use more than one component instance on the same page 😎
+> 1. won't break if you use more than one component instance on the same page 😎